5G-ERA/docs/README.md

 ### 3.1.1 Middleware:

-The CROP solution is built by a distributed collection of middlewares each in a machine of your insfraestructure topology.
+The CROP solution is built by a distributed collection of middlewares each in a machine of your infrastructure topology.

 The middleware manages robot requests to complete a task by deploying network applications as VNF's (Virtual network functions).
-Middleware's speak to one another to deploy reources and perform resource allocation and task optimization & management.
+Middlewares speak to one another to deploy resources and perform resource allocation and task optimization & management.

  The core principles and functionality of the Middleware cover the lifecycle management, recovery and error handling of the network applications, and integration of the semantic planning into the orchestration process.

-Full documention of the [Middleware](Middleware\readme.md).
+Full documentation of the [Middleware](Middleware\readme.md).

 ### 3.1.2 Network applications & relay.
-- The aim of a network application under the CROP frame is to transition local ROS applications to cloud enviroment.
+- The aim of a network application managed by CROP is to transition local ROS applications to cloud environment.

 - A network application is a vertical application managed by ROS (Robot Operating System).

-**Why network appliations:** some vertial applications for robotics are heavy and demanding on CPU & GPU, like object detection.
-If this task can be offloaded to the cloud, the robots have more capabilities in running tasks that are limited by hw specs.
+**Why network applications:** some vertical applications for robotics are heavy and demanding on CPU & GPU, like object detection.
+If this task can be offloaded to the cloud, the robots have more capabilities in running tasks that are limited by hardware specs.

 **Traditional ROS PARADIGM:**